cheranga-uom/unicode-pleco/readme.md

     Document:
         root: /home/gayan/Desktop/CiperLabs/unicode-pleco/Documents/``
 8. Go to facebook developer and create a client credentials, and update the credes in yml file.
 You can use the existing ones for the pleco.uom.lk domain.
-9. install libreoffice ( dependency for jodconverter - used for doc to docx conversion) - ``sudo apt install libreoffice-common``
+9. Install libreoffice ( dependency for jodconverter - used for doc to docx conversion) - ``sudo apt install libreoffice-common``
 10. Following script is for auto starting after a system shutdown using a service.

 #